rockiger/reactpress/README.md

 ## TODO

-- [ ] v1.2.0 Add ability to manually set the plugin directory, because
+- [ ] v1.2.0 Add ability to manually set the plugin directory, because sometimes we don't find it programmatically.
+- [ ] v1.x.0 Add the ability to create admin pages
 - [ ] v1.x.0 Provide a mechanism to log in on the dev server, to have a realistic dev flow.
 Could be some mocking or documentation.
 - [ ] v1.x.0 validate onchange form input
 - [ ] v1.x.0 Make it possible to run more than one dev server at a time.